Raster Function Editor

 16. Complete the remaining parameters of the raster function template and click Run.

-The results of the raster function template appear in Map Viewer Classic.
+The results of the raster function template appear in Map Viewer.

-If you saved the raster function template, it is saved as an item in Contents.
-You can share the item publicly or with members of your organization, and you can reuse the template from the Raster Analysis pane by clicking the Browse Raster Function Templates button Browse Raster Function Templates.
+If you saved the raster function template, it is saved as an item in Content.
+You can share the item publicly or with members of your organization, and you can reuse the template from within the Raster Function Templates pane by clicking Browse Raster Function Templates Browse Raster Function Templates.

 Edit an existing raster function template